clemsonexcel/My-Portfolio/README.md

 ![image](images/loan.jpg)

 Built a regression model to predict the loan amount a lender would sanction for an applicant, based on income, credit history, employment, and property details.
-The project involved data cleaning, feature engineering, and comparison of over a dozen regression algorithms; including Random Forest, Gradient Boosting, and SVR — with hyperparameter tuning and confidence-interval evaluation to assess model reliability.
+The project involved data cleaning, feature engineering, and comparison of over a dozen regression algorithms; including Random Forest, Gradient Boosting, and SVR, with hyperparameter tuning and confidence-interval evaluation to assess model reliability.

 **Skills:** Regression Modeling, Feature Engineering, Hyperparameter Tuning (RandomizedSearchCV), Model Evaluation, SHAP/Feature Importance, Scikit-learn